 When a medication is prescribed for your pet, it means that your veterinarian has made a decision that the medication is indicated to treat your pet's health problem.
-Many prescription drugs are only effective for specific problems, and may be harmful for your pet if used without a veterinary examination and diagnosis.
+Many prescription drugs are effective only for specific problems and may be harmful for your pet if used without a veterinary examination and diagnosis.
 Having these drugs available as prescription-only medications ensures that they are used appropriately.

 To maintain a VCPR, your veterinarian must see your pet regularly.
 How often they need to see your pet depends on your pet's health.
 If your pet is on a prescription medicine, your veterinarian may need to reexamine your pet, check blood work, or perform other tests to monitor your pet's response to treatment and determine if the medication needs to be changed.
 For example, a dog being treated for hypothyroidism needs to be reevaluated regularly to make sure the dosage of medication prescribed is effective.